nachocaru/xaprb.com/content/blog/2006-04-13-using-awk-to-convert-mysql-output-to-tables.md

 The result is formatted into HTML rows and columns, and all I need to do is wrap it in a set of `<table>` tags.

 I sometimes use Perl, too.
-Here&#8217;s a script I&#8217;ve saved in my `PATH` so I can pipe results into it:
+Here's a script I've saved in my `PATH` so I can pipe results into it:

 <pre>#!/usr/bin/perl
 use strict;